aenneb/test-aesthetic-value-model/README.md

 simExperiment.py contains the most basic model functionality and calculates the aesthetic value.

-fitPilot.py coontains model functionality that is needed for fitting rating data.
+fitPilot.py contains model functionality that is needed for fitting rating data.

 figureFunctions.py is a collection of functions that help with visualization.
 Here, we only use scatter_model_comparison().